Detroit Style pizza

 The shape is rectangular with a thick crisp crust, signed with dark brown caramelized cheese.

 By watching a Detroit pizza from above, you shouldn’t be able to see any part of the dough: only toppings and cheeses!.
-Indeed, the signature characteristic of authentic Detroit style pizza is the caramelized edges, crunchy and cheesy: achieved by using Brick cheese blend that melts on the pan during the 30 min cooking time.
+Indeed, the signature characteristic of authentic Detroit style pizza is the caramelized edges, crunchy and cheesy: achieved by using the Brick cheese blend that melts on the pan during the 30 min cooking time.

 Other than the cheese crust.
 The main difference with Sicilian style is the tomato sauce, which goes on the pizza after cooking.
 That is why this style is usually referred to as “red top”.